+- Location

+- (for local NEF selection) list of supported TAI

+- UE IP address and possibly the DNN

 Local NEF instance(s) can be deployed close to UE access.
-For local NEF selection, the of the NEF (e.g. geographical location, data centre) may be used.
+For local NEF selection, the location of the local NEF (e.g. geographical location, data centre) may be used in conjunction with the location of L-PSA UPF.